metalcarratt/ministry/ls/Leviticus/readme.md

 - [Message 20](msg20.md) - the power struggle; based on the burnt offering

 The tresspass offering
-- [Message 21](msg21.md) - dealing with sins; composed of the sin offerig and burnt offering (tree with environment and fruit)
+- [Message 21](msg21.md) - dealing with sins; composed of the sin offering and burnt offering (tree with environment and fruit)